saqibur/django-project-structure/README.md

 the next big thing our team develops.

-## Disclaimer
-* I don't have 10 years of experience, nor do I have access to people with 10 years of experience.
-What I do have is good reference material - books, conferences, and documentation.
-These people are smarter than me, they are better developers and they have more experience - I'm somewhat collecting and presenting what they do.

 ## Scope
 Develop a structure for both `django-rest-framework` and `django` projects.
 Easily clonable when starting new projects